jsa-aerial/hanami/README.md

 ## Simple cars

 As a first example let's compare a Hanami template with corresponding Altair code.
-This is a the typical scatter plot example from the Vega-Lite developers used in many tutorials and by others in varios places.
+This is a the typical scatter plot example from the Vega-Lite developers used in many tutorials and by others in various places.
 First, the Altair:

 ```Python
 cars = data.cars()